 Arlington Heights, IL 60005

 Main Line: (847) 398-4280

 Fax Number: (847) 394-6946

 AM - 9:05am – 11:50am

 Grades 1-5: 9:05 a.m. - 3:35 p.m.

 In addition to an ongoing curricular review cycle of its academic programs, District 25 and Dryden School are committed to preparing students for the 21st Century utilizing a Strategic Plan called Vision 2020.
-All classrooms have multiple networked computers with Internet access, with one computer mirrored to a wall-mounted television monitor.
-This monitor is also connected to a school wide video distribution system with cable access.
+All classrooms have multiple networked computers and Ipads with Internet access.
 All classrooms have projectors installed in them with accompanying Mimio technology to create an interactive whiteboard learning system in the classroom.

-Our Library Media Center houses a computer lab of thirty computers with a wide variety of educational software.
-A set of thirty laptops (housed on two separate carts of 15 computers each) with airport Internet accessibility is available for extended technology experiences in the classroom, such as creating digital reflective portfolios, WebQuests. online research, and word processing for student-generated reports and projects.
-Other technology resources available at Dryden include an iSight camera for video conferencing, Elmo document readers, Smart Boards, a Flexicam, LCD projectors, digital video cameras and still cameras, printers, scanners, networked Xerox machines, desktop computers, laptop computers, iPods, and iPads.
+Our Library Media Center houses additional computers with a wide variety of educational software and programs.
+Laptops and Ipad carts are available for extended technology experiences in the classroom, such as creating digital reflective portfolios, online research, and word processing for student-generated reports and projects.

 As a result of the frequent analysis of student progress and growth by a dedicated staff and involved parents, Dryden students maintain strong progress and growth as measured by state and local standardized assessments.